soswow/rawtohdri/README.md

 - Default is 1 second, which works well for most HDR sequences
 - Adjust this value if your images are taken with longer intervals

+### Directory Organization
+- The tool will automatically organize loose images inside input folder into stack folders
+- Each stack folder is named using the first and last image in the stack
+- Only images in stack folders are processed
+- You can also manually organize images into folders before running the script

 ### HDR Fusion
 - Uses Debevec's exposure fusion method
 - Weights are calculated based on exposure values
 - Properly handles the full HDR range from the input images

+## Troubleshooting

+1. If you get "exiftool not found":
+   - Ensure exiftool is installed and in your system PATH
+   - Try running `exiftool -ver` to verify installation

+2. If you get "rawtoaces not found":
+   - Ensure rawtoaces is installed and in your system PATH
+   - Try running `rawtoaces -h` to verify installation

+3. If you get Python import errors:
+   - Ensure you're in the virtual environment
+   - Run `pip install -r requirements.txt` again

 ## Verification